Telephone call recording laws: Germany

-Germany is a two-party consent state—telephone recording without the consent of the two or, when applicable, more, parties is a criminal offence according to § 201 of the German Criminal Code—violation of the confidentiality of the spoken word.
+Germany is a two-party consent jurisdiction: telephone recording without the consent of the two or, when applicable, more, parties is a criminal offence according to § 201 of the German Criminal Code—violation of the confidentiality of the spoken word.
 Telephone tapping by authorities has to be approved by a judge.
 Telephone recording by a private citizen can be allowed in cases of self-defence, § 32 of the German Criminal Code, or Necessity, § 34 of the German Criminal Code.

 For discussion on lawful interception in Germany please see de:Telekommunikationsüberwachung (German language).

 India

-India does not have a specific law which addresses the recording of phone calls.It is not criminal for a person to record a phone call of which they are themselves a participant without consent from the other parties although the recorders may be liable to legal action if the other party considers the action to be a breach of their privacy.However, the recording of phone calls in which the recorders are not themselves participating is illegal and prohibited by criminal law unless the person recording has prior consent from the participants of the call.
+India does not have a specific law which addresses the recording of phone calls.It is not criminal for a person to record a phone call in which they are themselves a participant without consent from the other parties although the recorders may be liable to legal action if the other party considers the action to be a breach of their privacy.
+However, the recording of phone calls in which the recorders are not themselves participating is illegal and prohibited by Article 21 of the Indian Constitution unless the person recording has prior consent from the participants of the call.